official-stockfish/Stockfish/README.md

 Haisha is a fork of Stockfish.
 To understand the original architecture, the [chessprogramming wiki][programming-link] is an invaluable resource.

-Discussions about Haisha take place on the Haisha [Discord server][discord-link].
-This is the best place to ask questions about the codebase and how to make it even worse.

 ## Compiling Haisha